karenfreemansmith/karenfreemansmith.github.io/README.md

   * For each, include a brief description of the project and what language it uses.

 * An "About Me" section.
-  * Your background (educatin, job experience, or why you decided to take a class on programming, etc).
+  * Your background (education, job experience, or why you decided to take a class on programming, etc).
   * Your current interests/hobbies/skills

 * Create a gh-pages branch so that your site can be viewed on [GitHub Pages](http://karenfreemansmith.github.io/myportfolio)